rafaelcgama/scraper-api/wss_api/README.md

 ### Stateless API

 **Assumption:**
-The API is stateless and single-user.
+The API is stateless and serves a single dataset.

 **Reason:**
-The take-home exercise scope does not require:
+The scope of the project does not require authentication, multi-user isolation, or concurrent data mutation.

-- Authentication
-- Multi-user isolation
-- Concurrent data mutation

-This simplifies deployment and testing while still demonstrating sound architectural choices.
+A stateless design simplifies deployment, testing, and reasoning about system behavior.

 ---

 ### Layering and Abstraction

 **Decision:**
-The API uses minimal abstraction and shallow module layering (no deep controller/service/repository stack).
+Use minimal abstraction and shallow module layering.

 **Trade-off:**
-This limits extensibility and reuse if the API grows significantly in scope.
+The design limits extensibility if the API grows significantly in scope.

 **Reason:**
 The API exposes a single endpoint that performs straightforward work (load Parquet → slice/filter → return JSON).
-Introducing additional abstraction layers would add indirection and complexity without delivering meaningful benefits at this stage.
+Introducing additional layers (repositories, interfaces, adapters) would add indirection without providing meaningful benefits at this stage.

 ---

 ### Data Freshness

 **Decision:**
-The API serves data from a persisted Parquet file generated by a separate scraper process.
+Serve data from a persisted Parquet file generated by a separate scraper process.

 **Trade-off:**
 The data may become stale between scraper runs.

 **Reason:**
-The scraper is intentionally designed as an on-demand batch process, fully decoupled from the API.
+The scraper is intentionally designed as an on-demand process and is fully decoupled from the API.
 If fresh data is required, the scraper can be re-run explicitly.

-This separation avoids hidden coupling between ingestion and serving, keeping both components simple and predictable.
+This separation avoids hidden coupling between ingestion and serving.

 ---

-### Pagination Metadata (limit / offset / count)
+### Pagination Metadata (`limit`, `offset`, `count`)

 **Decision:**
-The API response includes pagination metadata (`limit`, `offset`, `count`) alongside the transaction records.
+Include pagination metadata in the API response.

 **Trade-off:**
-The response contains additional fields beyond the minimum required by the assignment.
+The response includes additional fields beyond the minimum required.

 **Reason:**
 Pagination metadata is a common and practical API design pattern.
-Including it makes the API easier to consume by UIs (tables, infinite scroll) and prepares the service for larger datasets without requiring a breaking response change later.
+Including it makes the API easier to consume by client applications (tables, infinite scroll) and prepares the service for larger datasets without requiring a breaking response change later.

 Clients that do not need pagination can safely ignore these fields and consume the `transactions` array directly.